Pokémon: Red, Green, & Blue

 What secret game probably inspired Pokémon’s creator?

-First, though, let’s go even further back, to 1989, to reveal the answer to our first mystery.
+First let’s go back to 1989 to reveal the answer to our first mystery.
 Tajiri Satoshi, Pokémon’s creator, had a very fruitful first encounter with the Game Boy.
-While people were immediately drawn to the screen of the portable device, Tajiri was inspired by a humbler element of the console; its Link Cable.
+While people were immediately drawn to the screen of the portable device Tajiri was inspired by a humbler element of the console; its Link Cable.
 He imagined little insects travelling along the wire, going from one Game Boy to the other.
-From this simple idea, Pokémon was born.
+From this simple idea Pokémon was born.
 At least that’s the myth, told time and time again by Satoshi to explain the genesis of his concept.